 As a result of the above career path I would like to think I have a detailed level of knowledge about furniture products and processes; which I feel aids in store training and inspires confidence when outlining product USPs.

 The FurnTech Agency was built upon the foundation of my prior role with Nathan and Sutcliffe, but I have since been able to develop my portfolio to offer products from both the Bed and the Upholstery sectors, broadening my knowledge and also the flexibility and choice I can offer to retailers.

-Challenges are often varied but I work on 4 simple cornerstones; 1) being readily available by telephone at all times, 2) being on the ground, onsite frequently, 3) understand the product(s) and service(s) of my principals, and 4) always responding honestly to a retailer, no matter what the issue.
+Challenges are often varied but I work on 3 simple cornerstones; 1) understand the product(s) and service(s) of my principals, 2) ensure I am on the ground instore as frequently as agreed with the retailler, and 3) always responding honestly to a retailer, no matter what the issue.

 I also freely take calls evenings and weekends – if a retailer answers queries on a Saturday, then so should I!!!!!!